The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Policy Targeting

 \section{Policy Targeting}

 Given the severe average impact of displacement, policymakers have designed various forms of policies to ameliorate the consequences of job loss and/or to prevent it from occurring (e.g. through short-time work schemes or employment protection legislation).
-But supporting all groups of workers equally may be misguided if some groups of workers suffer only very small losses.
-As shown by our analysis above, targeting based on a single variable is unlikely to capture the complex heterogeneity pattern uncovered by the GRF.
+Several factors, such as policy heterogeneity in the employment effects and costs of the policy interventions, are relevant for policy targeting.
+However, prior to available evaluations that inform about such heterogeneity, policymakers may benefit from targeting workers who face a high risk of substantial earnings losses following job displacement.
+We therefore consider policy targeting based on earnings losses, and as shown by our analysis above, such targeting based on a single variable is unlikely to capture the complex heterogeneity pattern uncovered by the GRF.
 But for policy purposes we would like to find usable (i.e. simplified) targeting principles that would direct policymakers toward the right set of workers.

 As a first step, we consider key one-dimensional predictors at the worker level (age, schooling), industry level (manufacturing) and location level (population density), and pairwise combinations of these.
 To make further progress, we then select targeting variables using optimal policy trees \citep{athey2021learning}.
 We consider trees of depth two, selecting the two best targeting variables from our full set of variables.
 Each set of variables defines a targeting rule which we use to extract a fraction of targeted workers (varied between 5 and 25 percent of the overall sample) and estimate the displacement effects on earnings one year after displacement (ATEs) for the selected group of workers.\footnote{ Whenever there is a tie, we select a random set within this tie.} For targeting using the full GRF, this implies selecting the workers with the most negative CATEs, for age it means selecting the oldest workers, and so forth.
 To obtain a fair comparison between the GRF and the simple targeting rules we use our held-out test set, i.e. 20 percent of the closing establishments and their matched controls not used for producing any of the results shown so far.